Policies & Ethics

 - Submissions should not contain any ideas or material that promote social discrimination (e.g. gender, race, religion), disharmony and violence

+All submissions are screened for plagiarism using a formal plagiarism checking software.
+The authors are provided with a similarity report generated by this software.
 Any paper submitted to the CBJ with plagiarized material will be rejected.

 Self-plagiarism (Concurrent publication)

 Self-plagiarism refers to submitting a paper that has been submitted, accepted for publication, or previously published elsewhere.
-However, presentation of a paper at an academic conference or professional meeting will not disqualify it from consideration.
+However, the presentation of a paper at an academic conference or professional meeting will not disqualify it from consideration.

 List of authors should include all and only those who have made a significant contribution to the work presented in the papers.
 The authors’ names should be listed in order of the contribution they have made.